 |

-PART 3 Steps |
+PART 3 STEPS |

 Cell lysis : There are various methods for cell lysis, including mechanical methods, chemical methods, enzymatic methods, etc. Isolation and purification of nucleic acids : Separate nucleic acids from the mixture to obtain pure nucleic acids.
 Concentration and precipitation of nucleic acids : Ethanol precipitation is the most commonly used method for nucleic acid concentration and precipitation. |